martinwechselberger/martinwechselberger.github.io/_pages/research.md

 * **A Novel Geometric Approach to Shocks in Reaction-Nonlinear Diffusion Models** (DP200102130)
   * **Role:** Lead Investigator
-  * **Summary:** Using geometric methods to explain shock formation in biological and physical reaction-diffusion systems.
+  * **Summary:** Developing a geometric framework to explain the existence and stability of shocks in reaction-nonlinear diffusion models using GSPT.
-* **Canards and their profound impact on complex rhythmic patterns** (DP180103022)
+* **A geometric theory for non-standard relaxation oscillators** (DP180103022)
   * **Role:** Lead Investigator
-  * **Summary:** Analysing the genesis of mixed-mode oscillations (MMOs) and the role of canard solutions in transient dynamics.
+  * **Summary:** This project investigates "non-standard" relaxation oscillators where the classical GSPT framework fails due to the presence of a non-uniform timescale spliting, requiring the development of a non-standard geometric theory.
 * **Geometric methods in mathematical physiology** (Future Fellowship - FT120100309)
   * **Role:** Future Fellow (Lead)
-  * **Summary:** This fellowship supported the development of foundational theories for canards and folded singularities in higher-dimensional systems.
+  * **Summary:** This fellowship supported foundational work in the geometry of canards and folded singularities in higher dimensions.
 * **Mixed-mode oscillations: a geometric multiple time-scale approach** (DP110102775)
   * **Role:** Lead Investigator
   * **Summary:** Mathematical analysis of complex biological rhythms and the interaction between disparate timescales.